liyasthomas/savvy/README.md

 ---

-Savvy is an scalable serverless customer feedback app - built with AWS Amplify, AWS AppSync, and Amazon DynamoDB.

 ## About the app

-While the voting API is built with DynamoDB and AppSync, the main functionality really is within a single GraphQL resolver that sends an atomic update to DynamoDB.

-This atomic update allows the DynamoDB table to stay consistent regardless of the number of other operations that are happening.
+Savvy is a scalable serverless customer feedback app - built with AWS Amplify, AWS AppSync, and Amazon DynamoDB.

 ### Develope